Government of New Brunswick

 School Stock Image (Workbook Page) - 1

-Our resources are aligned with provincial curriculum objectives, and help teachers cultivate a classroom environment where students can learn about their rights and responsibilities as New Brunswick citizens, helping to promote just, inclusive, and equitable communities across our province.
+These resources are aligned with provincial curriculum objectives and help educators cultivate a classroom environment where students can learn about their rights and responsibilities as New Brunswick citizens, helping to promote just, inclusive, and equitable communities across our province.

 Exploring the world of human rights